Code-Institute-Submissions/alandoherty95-reciprocate-app/README.md

 12. <a href="#acknowledgements">**Acknowledgements**</a>

 <span id="context"></span>

-## Context
+## 1. Context

 In preparation for this project, I conducted research on friends, colleagues and family members to identify the kind of recipes in demand.
 The website focuses on three main recipes types: smoothies, cocktails and healthy snacks.
 The website admin has the capability to add additional recipes types for selection by other users.

 The application was designed using CRUD functionality.
 Create, Read, Update, and Delete are the four primary functions available to users of the website.

 Create — A function we can call when a new recipe is being added to the database.
 The user can supply the values for `“category_name”`, `“recipe_name”`, `“recipe_ingredients”`, `"recipe_instructions"` and `"image_url"`.
 The new entry is assigned a unique `id`, which can be used to access the resource later.
 The website admin has the capability to create new recipes types for selection.

 Read — A function we can call to see all of the recipes currently in our database.
 This function does not alter the recipes in the catalog - it simply retrieves the information and displays the results.
 Again, a similar process can be followed if the website admin wishes to view the recipe types contained in the database.

 Update — A function we can call when information about a particular recipe must be changed.
 The user can edit the values for `“category_name”`, `“recipe_name”`, `“recipe_ingredients”`, `"recipe_instructions"` and `"image_url"`.
 After the function is called, the corresponding entry in the `recipes` database will contain the new fields provided.
 This option is only available to the creator of each recipe.
 These steps can be followed if the website admin wishes to edit an existing recipe type in the database.

 Delete — A function we can call to remove a particular recipe from the catalog.
 After this function is called, the `recipe` resource should contain all of the books it had before, except for the one recipe we just deleted.
 This option is only available to the creator of the recipe.
 A similar process can be followed if the website admin wishes to remove a recipe type from the database.

 <span id="ux"></span>

-## User Experience (UX)
+## 2. User Experience (UX)

 ### Overview

 The website was designed with a community-based approach in mind.
 It was created with three main objectives in mind:

-- To encourage people to share their favourite recipes with all other members
+- To encourage people to share their favourite recipes with other members

 - To allow convenient access to the recipes provided by all other members

-- To promote a local catering supplier
+- To promote a local catering supplies company

 The website focuses on the following three types of recipes but it is not limited.
-Users can choose to add a new category for different recipe types.
+The admin has the capability to add a new category for different recipe types.

 **Smoothies:** are becoming increasingly more popular each year.
 Many people are opting for smoothies made up of fruit and vegetables as part of their daily calorie intake.
 Our smoothie recipes provide users with real choice while keeping up a healthy diet.

 **Cocktails:** are also becoming increasingly popular among adults.
 People have grown to appreciate the variety of taste and beauty of these artisan drinks.
 Our cocktail recipes allow users to create popular drinks themselves without having to rely solely on bartenders.

 **Healthy Snacks:** have always been a significant part of our diet.
 People have become more creative and adventurous with their snacking habits in recent years.
 Our snack recipes offer variety for people constantly on-the-go who need a quick source of energy.

 ### User Stories

 #### As a first-time visitor, I want to:

 - Immediately understand the purpose of the website